webplatformz/AngularWS/README.md

 # Challenge 1 - Solution
-The challenge inherited 2 problems which have to be fixed:
+The challenge contained 2 problems:

-- Multiple module definitions
+- Multiple module definitions which caused one module to be overwritten
 - The "DOT" problem

 ###Step 1 - Module Definition:
-When defining a module, you only can have one definition with dependencies:
+When defining a module, you only can have one definition with dependencies ([] brackets):

 ```javascript
 angular.module('injection', []) // Define once